 Did you know that often more than 150 decisions and tasks must be completed within the first 24hours to 48hours after an individual’s passing?
 By arranging your final wishes ahead of time, you can ensure that your loved ones don’t have to wrestle over those details and decisions during their time of emotional upheaval.
-The ability to know everything is taken care of will allow proper remembrance and the first steps of healing.
+Allowing proper remembrance and the first steps of healing to begin.

 - Peace of mind